Title: Murphy's Law

 Disclaimer: Not mine.
 It all belongs to Joss.

 Warnings: Character death.
 Really and seriously, this is not (and will not be) a happy or lighthearted fic.
+Note that this warning applies for the entire fic.

 Summary: What if Giles hadn't killed Ben in The Gift?
 It is now mid-season 6, and the Scooby gang is falling apart when Ben awakens from his coma, letting loose an angry Glory.
 Buffy, dealing with post-death depression, bills, an "evil" Trio, and a faltering support system, now has to contend with a vengeful hellgod.
 Just when things couldn't get worse.